 When Beverly was in eighth grade her teacher sent her poem “Stars” to the National High School Poety Association, and she was soon a published writer in Young America Sings, an anthology of Texas high school poetry.
 Forty years later, she sent an article on fire safety in the home to Happiness magazine, and it was published.
 In between she went to high school, played clarinet in the band, was a majorette, and graduated.
 Then she got married had three sons (one an angel in heaven), and attended Midwestern State University.
 She graduated cum laude with a teaching certificate and had a fourth son.
-She taught children in elementary school for twenty-two years.
-Writing was the farthest thing from her mind.
+For twenty-two years, she taught children to read and write.
+They taught her patience.

 She lives in the country, where deer sometimes drink from the pond, skunks prowl the yard for leftover dog food, armadillos dig for bugs, and a roadrunner peeks in the glass doors to see what’s happening.
 Beverly enjoys long walks, photographing birds, deer, clouds, and just about anything.
-She plays the piano, talks to her cats, and researches her ancestors.
-She teaches a woman’s Sunday school class.
+She plays the piano to relax.
+Her cats don’t appreciate good music and hide when she tickles the ivories.
+She also teaches a woman’s Sunday school class.
 And she writes most every day.